akka/akka/akka-docs/src/main/paradox/common/binary-compatibility-rules.md

 Since the release of Akka `2.4.0` a new versioning scheme is in effect.

-Historically, Akka has been following the Java or Scala style of versioning where as the first number would mean "**epoch**", the second one would mean **major**, and third be the **minor**, thus: `epoch.major.minor` (versioning scheme followed until and during `2.3.x`).
+Historically, Akka has been following the Java or Scala style of versioning in which the first number would mean "**epoch**", the second one would mean **major**, and third be the **minor**, thus: `epoch.major.minor` (versioning scheme followed until and during `2.3.x`).

 **Currently**, since Akka `2.4.0`, the new versioning applies which is closer to semantic versioning many have come to expect,